The Excel LOGNORM.INV function calculates the inverse of the Cumulative Log-Normal Distribution Function of x, for a supplied probability.

 This gives the result 6.653346076.

-Further information and examples of the Excel Lognorm.Inv function can be found on the Microsoft Office website.
+Further information and examples of the Excel Lognorm.Inv function are provided on the Microsoft Office website.

-If you get an error from your Excel Lognorm.Inv function this is likely to be one of the following:
+If you get an error from the Excel Lognorm.Inv function this is likely to be one of the following:

 |#VALUE!||-||Occurs if any of the the supplied arguments are non-numeric.|